 Neoclassicism soon came to dominate British architecture and was invoked for the most important buildings of the era.
 In London alone between 1817 and 1829 twenty-three Greek Revival churches were built.
 In Europe's more remote northern regions, in Scandinavia and western Finland, Greek Revival motifs were grafted to earlier Baroque designs.
 Significantly, in every country the Greek Revival flourished it was thought to express nationalism and civic virtue.

 In the fledgling republic across the Atlantic, British trained architect Benjamin Henry Latrobe (1764-1820) was enlisted by President Jefferson to be Surveyor of Public Buildings of the United States.
-His primary task was to oversee construction of William Thornton's design for the new Capitol in Washington.
+His primary task was to oversee construction of William Thornton's design for the new United States Capitol.
 The classical orders were not entirely bound by historical precedent.
-There are corncob and tobacco leaf motifs in the decorative scheme for column capitals, and cynics might wonder if lobbyists were already working the Hill.
-Latrobe was one of America's first professional architects.
-He supported Jefferson in several of his architectural projects.
-His influence on apprentice architects helped to shape the next generation.
+There are corncob and tobacco leaf motifs in the decorative scheme for column capitals, and cynics could wonder if lobbyists were already working the Hill.
+Latrobe was America's first prominent architect.
+He gave assistance to Jefferson in several of his architectural projects, and through his apprentices helped shape the next generation of architects.

 America's classical revival became widely popular in the 1830s, and was seen as an expression of its civic culture.
-Americans were still acutely aware of the political distinction between Greek Republic and Roman Empire.
+Americans were still acutely aware of a political distinction between the Greek Republic and Roman Empire.
 It was an empire the Americans broke from to form their own republic.
 A republic was built on the rule of law with citizen protection from despotic rule, whereas Rome was ruled by an Emperor.
-Although both ancient cultures employed classical architecture it was Greek democratic self-rule Americans intended to emulate.
+Both ancient cultures employed classicism, but it was Greek democratic self-rule the Americans intended to follow.

 It was not "surprising that Americans turned to ancient Greece for inspiration in the early nineteenth century.
 Both peoples had established political democracies based on the ideals of harmony and moderation, and both embraced an architectural tradition that appeared to embody those principles."
 Alexander O. Boulton

 In colonial New England, the meeting house was the means to self- government.
 New settlements were expected to build an assembly hall large enough for all citizens to gather.
-The buildings served for both worship and town government, built and maintained through local taxes.
-Meeting houses were also used on occasion for a criminal trial, protest, defensive fort, barracks or hospital.
+The buildings served for both worship and town government, and were built and maintained through local taxes.
+On occasion, meeting houses were also used for criminal trials, protests, a defensive fort, barracks or hospital.
 While Sunday worship was the building's primary purpose it also facilitated direct democracy through town hall meetings.

-The colonial meeting house was no larger than necessary, roughly square in plan, and included a raised pulpit on the long wall opposite the entry.
-Pulpit was the room's focal point, lit by a window behind it.
-A center aisle divided family boxes--later pews.
-The larger meeting houses had a horseshoe balcony above main floor.
-Layout was intentionally tight to draw the congregation close.
-The speaker at the pulpit could be seen and heard readily, but also everyone else in the room.
-When a communal decision was required the townspeople gathered here to debate.
-Few were excused and all were held accountable.
-Consensus was the goal, and the majority prevailed.
+Colonial meeting houses were built no larger than necessary, roughly square in plan, and included a raised pulpit on the long wall opposite the entry.
+The focal point was the pulpit, lit by a tall window behind.
+A center aisle divided family boxes, or later pews.
+Larger meeting houses might have a horseshoe balcony above main floor.
+Layout was tight to draw the congregation close.
+The speaker at the pulpit could be heard readily, but also see the face of everyone in the room.
+When a communal decision was required the townspeople gathered here to debate and vote.
+Consensus was the goal, and the majority always prevailed.

 1834 Town Hall, Sandwich, MA